 As founder of the Cardigan Bay Marine Wildlife Centre Steve Hartley has been involved since its conception in 1996.
-Alongside managing the CBMWC as a volunteer Steve also runs Dolphin Survey Boat Trips.
-He is an experienced skipper with over 30 years experience and is also second coxwain of New Quay Lifeboat.
+Alongside assisting with the management of the CBMWC as a volunteer, Steve makes a living running the original eco-tourism operation in New Quay, Dolphin Survey Boat Trips that he set up in 1994.
+He is an experienced skipper with over 35 years experience and is also second coxwain of New Quay Lifeboat.

-Steve is a former fisherman and has been involved with numerous research projects concerning the marine life in Cardigan Bay over the years both as a charter skipper and researcher and was co-author of the Photo-ID research project that most of today’s Photo-ID work in Cardigan Bay stems from.
+Steve is a former fisherman and over the years has been involved with numerous research projects concerning the marine life in Cardigan Bay both as a charter skipper and researcher and was involved with the original bottlenose dolphin photo-identification research projects that most of today’s photo-identification work in Cardigan Bay stems from.
 Steve was involved in helping initiate the designation of the Cardigan Bay Special Area of Conservation and has carried out a great deal of work over the years to raise awareness of the importance of the marine environment in Wales and the conservation of the species and habitats found within it.

 Laura has always been passionate about marine mammals and the marine environment.
 She studied Zoology with Marine Zoology at Bangor University, graduating in 2012.
 After leaving university she spent 7 months as an intern studying bottlenose dolphin behaviour at the BDRI in Sardinia.
 Laura assisted with land and boat based field work, data entry and photo identification of dolphins.

 She returned to university in 2013 to study Animal Behaviour at the University of Exeter, graduating in 2014.
 Her masters project focused on communication in European fiddler crabs.